woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 </p>
 <p align="center"><b>Mobile</b></p>

-### Flex
+### Flexbox

-`flex` layout is perfect for faster responsive design and development.
+Flex layout is perfect for faster responsive design and development.
 Flex elements are so **flex**ible that they are automatically divided into suitable portions using percentage.

 For example, given the HTML and CSS